virtualritz/rust-diffusion-limited-aggregation/README.md

 Just to play with something while testing the [ɴsɪ](https://crates.io/crates/nsi) crate.

-![Result of rendering with 3Delight|NSI from within the tool](dla.jpg)
+![Result of rendering with 3Delight|NSI from within the tool](dla.jpg) 2k resolution, 66,666 instances of a scaffoldy dodecahedron.
+512 shading, 64 aa-samples.
+Rendered in about one minute via 3Delight Cloud.

 ## Prerequisites